dodoburner/scheduled_tweets/README.md

 except require will raise an error if user not found
 - Model.find will throw an error if it cant find the record in the DB, it is used for when we are sure it should exist.
 But find_by will not
+- @user.authenticate is a method provided by adding has_secure_password to the model

 FORMS
 - When adding a model to the form_with helper it automatically looks for route with that model,